GRAMMAR AND VOCABULARY IN ACADEMIC AND PROFESSIONAL ENGLISH

 The blog particularly seeks to clarify advanced topics in English grammar, vocabulary and pronunciation that give the greatest problems to speakers of other languages when they are involved in academic and professional communication.
 The topics have come to the author’s attention as a result of extensive experience reading international students’ efforts to write academic and professional English.

 The content of the blog falls into three main categories:

 1. Regular posts about rarely-analysed English language learning problems.

 2. Learning materials that have been used in the writer’s past English classes.

-Previous posts can be browsed and located in various ways.
-Clicking on the “All Posts” tab at the top of any page enables you to scroll backwards in time through the entire blog.
+The posts are the main part of the blog.
+A new one is usually published every two weeks (typically on a Monday), the average length being about 1500 words.
+Searches can be conducted in various ways.
+Clicking on the “All Posts” tab allows scrolling backwards in time right back to the beginning in 2011.
 The “Reading Posts” tab locates posts dealing more with reading problems than writing ones.
 The “Common Errors” tab is provided for readers who are looking to improve their English but do not know what they should work on.
 The “Problem Words” tab identifies posts dealing with particular words rather than wider word categories.